abilists/paging/README.md

 	this.paging = paging;
 }
 ```
-Caculate a sum and set it to the paging
+Caculate a sum and set it to the paging, ex)abilistsModel is the Model class.
 ```
 abilistsModel.setPaging(service.makePaging(tasksPara, intSum));
 ```